ryonaldteofilo/LidarCarTracking/README.md

 ![4 Cars Tracking](https://media.giphy.com/media/XZ0kGoPJTgm52Y4oTR/giphy.gif)

 Although ultrasonic sensors might sound sufficient to allow the cars to not crash.
 The objective of this project is to provide localisation/position data of the CAVs, which could be used for Deep Reinforcement Learning/DRL to improve efficiency of traffic flow.
-**This may sound like over-engineering.
-However, by combining position data and DRL, the acceleration and speed of each cars could be increased/decrease in the most efficient way where the cars _don't need to stop_ to navigate through the junction**.
-This would not only tackle traffic congestion issues, but also improve energy efficiency.
+This may sound like an **over-engineered** solution.
+However, by combining position data and DRL, the acceleration and speed of each cars could be increased/decrease in the most efficient way where the cars **do not need to stop** to navigate through the junction.
+This would not only tackle _traffic congestion issues_, but also improve _energy efficiency_.
 The impact would be negligible with a small-scale model with only 4 cars.
 In a large-scale application with thousands of cars, the impact would be a lot more noticeable.

 Here a GIF of it with 6 cars.